aheil/cse-theme/README.md

 - folders: `_lectures`, `_practicals`, `_extras`
 - files: `index.md`, `404.html`, `_config.yml`

+**Important: when you make changes to the configuration file (e.g. trying out a new header image) it may look like these changes are not reflected on your site, even a few minutes after updating the configurations on GitHub.
+If you experience this, try to open the site in a private browser window!
+Depending on the browser, agressive caching may be employed and although the css/image/js files have changed on the server, the browser simply looks up cached versions of these files.**

 ## Table of Contents <!-- omit in toc -->

 - [Installation](#installation)